ADDSynth/Overpowered-Forge-1.14/README.md

      int num_lasers;
      String msg;'

+  4. Using conditional statements is fine as long as they're simple enough.
+So for instance 'return tile != null ? tile.getSomething() : null' is perfectly fine.
+But if your conditional statement gets any more complicated than that, or consists of multiple embedded conditional statements, it may be better to use embedded if statements instead, or even a dedicated function.

-  4. Function arguments should have a space in between them.
+  5. Function arguments should have a space in between them.

-  5. Also, I often like to align a long list of variables.
+  6. Also, I often like to space out lines of code so that they line up with each other.
 This is not as important as some of the other rules.
-But in regards to this I've noticed that the lists often become misaligned because I used a Refactor command to change the name of something which I then discover later.
+But in regards to this, I've noticed that the lists often become misaligned because I used a Refactor command to change the name of something which I then discover later messes up the alignment of a list somewhere.

-5. Variables are usually in lowercase underscore style, but when it comes to methods I'm guilty of using both camelCase and lowercase underscore, so whatever.
+5. Variables should be in lowercase underscore style, but when it comes to methods I'm guilty of using both camelCase and lowercase underscore, so whatever.

 6. Yes, I frequently add the keyword 'final' to method declarations and arguments.
 This was back